ojogu/Prevz26/README.md

 Hello, I'm Precious Ojogu 👋

 Welcome to my coding corner!
-I'm an AI enthusiast with a passion for backend development and a drive to explore the exciting world of artificial intelligence and create solutions to solve real-world problems.
+I'm an AI enthusiast passionate about backend and cloud development and creating solutions to solve real-world problems.

 ## About Me

-I specialize in backend development and I'm currently on a journey to dive deep into AI technologies.
+I specialize in backend development and cloud computing, creating solutions to problems.

 ## My Skills